CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 Select by values where Language = Russian in the institutions layer.

 ![selectbyvalues]

 ![selectbyvalues2]

 You can make selections a new shapefile - smaller and sometimes easier to work with.

 ![saveselection]

 ![saveselection2]

 The language dataset coded cultural + educational institutions by their 'scale' of reach; whether they operated mainly for a neighborhood, borough or city-wide audience.
 We'll use this to learn to show these points by scale, not just different colors.

 ![byscale2]

 ![russiandots1]

 Now: imagine that the city council wants to help fund a new Russian storyhour program in certain libraries.
 Where are the tracts with the highest numbers of Russian-speaking households?
 In GIS you can query (and select) features by certain values, or characteristics.
 Navigate to the `select by expression` option, search for "Russian", double-click on the p_russian field (percentage) and then write greater than 0.3 (30 percent).
 It should read `"2010LanguagesbyTract2010_P_Russian">0.30`

 The selected fields should appear highlighted in yellow on our map.

 ![querythreshold]

 Using our eyes (and tomorrow we can calculate), where are the 'hotspots' of speakers that are furthest away from the cultural services we've mapped?

-###Preparing the map to print
+### Preparing the map to print

-In the top-left `project` menu, select `print layout`![printlayout].
+In the top-left `project` menu, select `print layout`.

+![printlayout]

  Once that window opens, click on the icon on the left to add a map.

-![addmaplayout].
+![addmaplayout]

  You can play around with the size you want your map to be on the page, and the extent - e.g. do you want to focus just on South Brooklyn or the whole city?

 -*Add a legend.* Click on the legend icon and draw a rectangle on top of your map - ideally somewhere without much going on.